COLABORATI/OCB/README.md

 Odoo is a suite of web based open source business apps.

+The [Project Steering Committee](https://odoo-community.org/project/backport-maintainers-17) manages a repository that add additional bugfixes to the official odoo branch.
+The repository is updated nightly with missing revisions from the official one.
+Functional changes are not encouraged, especially if they change the database layout.

 The main Odoo Apps include an <a href="https://www.odoo.com/page/crm">Open Source CRM</a>, <a href="https://www.odoo.com/page/website-builder">Website Builder</a>, <a href="https://www.odoo.com/page/e-commerce">eCommerce</a>, <a href="https://www.odoo.com/page/project-management">Project Management</a>, <a href="https://www.odoo.com/page/accounting">Billing &amp; Accounting</a>, <a href="https://www.odoo.com/page/point-of-sale">Point of Sale</a>, <a href="https://www.odoo.com/page/employees">Human Resources</a>, Marketing, Manufacturing, Purchase Management, ...

 Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get